ehrenbentz/LASERcoder/README.md

 - **No save button.** Annotations are written to disk in real time using atomic write operations.
 Your data is safe even if the app crashes, your laptop dies, or you accidentally close the window.
 - **Clean CSV output.** Annotation files are properly formatted `.csv` ready for direct import into R, Python, or whatever you use.
 No reformatting, no export step.
-- **Point and state behaviors.** Score instantaneous events and behaviors with duration from the same interface.
+- **Point and state events.** Score instantaneous (point) events and events with duration (state) from the same interface.
-- **Mutually exclusive groups.** Starting one state behavior automatically ends the others in its group, so your annotations stay logically consistent without extra effort.
+- **Mutually exclusive groups.** Starting one state event automatically ends the others in its group, so your annotations stay logically consistent without extra effort.
 - **Keyboard shortcuts and on-screen buttons.** Use hotkeys for speed or floating buttons for mouse/touchscreen workflows.
 - **Annotation timelines.** Visualize all annotated behaviors on a timeline and export as high-resolution images (JPG/PNG, 100-900 DPI).
-- **Summary statistics.** Generate per-video and per-experiment summaries and combined annotation files for batch analysis.
+- **Summary statistics.** Generate per-video and per-experiment summaries and summary box plots, as well as combined annotation files properly formatted for downstream statistical analysis.
 - **Resume anywhere.** Stop and restart coding sessions without losing your place.
-- **Coding windows.** Define a start time and duration to standardize observation periods across videos without editing video files.
+- **Coding windows.** Define a coding window (per-video segments of time) to standardize observation periods across videos without editing video files.

 ## Installation